Follicular lymphoma is a type of non-Hodgkin lymphoma, which is a cancer of the lymphatic system.

 Back to top

 A diagnosis is made by removing part or all of an enlarged lymph node (a biopsy) and examining the cells under a microscope.
-It's a small operation and may be done under local or general anaesthetic.
-Biopsies can also be taken from other body tissues.
+It's usually a small operation and may be done under local or general anaesthetic.
+Ocassionally, biopsies are taken from other body tissues.

 Additional tests including blood tests, x‑rays, scans and bone marrow samples are then used to get more information about the type of lymphoma and how far it has spread in the body.